Adrenal Insufficiency (Addison Disease)

 - The secondary type occurs when the pituitary gland doesn’t make enough of the hormone ACTH.
 The adrenal glands then don’t make enough cortisol.

 - The tertiary type occurs when the hypothalamus doesn't make enough corticotropin-releasing hormone.
 Then the pituitary gland doesn't make enough ACTH.
+As a result, the adrenal glands don't make enough cortisol.

-- Mild symptoms may be seen only when a person is under physical stress.
+- Mild symptoms may be seen when a person is under physical stress.
 Other symptoms may include weakness, tiredness and lack of energy, and weight loss.

 - You will need to take hormones to replace those that the adrenal glands are not making.